-Business insurance is a form of risk management, used to protect you and your company from financial loss in the event of an accident or crisis.
-According to Rorie Devine, interim chief technology officer at GRO.TEAM, it is vital for businesses to apply for insurance because it will help cover the costs associated with property damage and liability claims.
+Business insurance is a form of risk management used to protect you and your company from financial loss in the event of an accident or crisis.
+According to Rorie Devine, author of The CTO/CIO Bible (Nielsen UK, 2019), it’s vital for businesses to apply for insurance because it will help cover the costs associated with property damage and liability claims.

-“If you are without business insurance, as an owner you could run the very real risk of having to pay out of pocket for costly damages and legal claims against your company,” Devine told Business News Daily.
-"Depending on the cost, this could effectively shut down your business without insurance, meaning that, although you may not need to claim on insurance often, just one use could see the insurance cost paying for itself straightaway.”
+“If you are without business insurance, as an owner, you could run the very real risk of having to pay out of pocket for costly damages and legal claims against your company,” Devine said.
+“Depending on the cost, this could effectively shut down your business without insurance, meaning that, although you may not need to claim on insurance often, just one use could see the insurance cost paying for itself straightaway.”

-Some of the most important types of business insurance protect you from liability.
+Some of the most essential business insurance types protect you from liability.
 The type of liability insurance you need will depend on your business and the services you provide.
-Learn about some popular types of liability insurance available.

-General liability insurance, also known as business liability insurance, is essential coverage for a variety of claims, like bodily injury, property damage, personal or advertising injury, medical payments, products completed operations and damages to premises rented to you.
-Virtually every type of small business owner or contractor should have some form of general liability insurance.
-When comparing policies, keep in mind that your rates will depend on the specific features of your business.
+General liability insurance, also known as business or commercial liability insurance, is essential coverage for various claims, including bodily injury, property damage, personal or advertising injury, medical payments, products-completed operations, and damages to premises rented to you.

 Editor’s note: Looking for the right liability insurance for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 If you want general liability insurance and property coverage, you can package them together in a business owners insurance policy, also known as a BOP.
 A BOP provides liability coverage for customer injury, property damage and product-related claims, in addition to commercial building and movable property coverage.